NateSSG/AWS-Cloud-Operations-Project/Guide.md

 # Automated Intrusion Detection System | Nathaniel Ssendagire 30.3.2025

-## Phase 1: Victim Web Server Deployment (Intrusion Detection System Project)
+## Phase 1: Victim Web Server Deployment

 ## 1. Introduction & Goal
 The goal of Phase 1 is to deploy the baseline "victim" infrastructure for an Automated Intrusion Detection System (IDS).
 We are setting up a simple, intentionally accessible web server using Amazon EC2.
 This server will act as the target for simulated attacks (like SSH brute-forcing) in Phase 2, allowing us to build automated detection and response mechanisms around it.